matthewdo7777/final-fantasy-website/README.md

 # Final Fantasy Website Redesign

 ## About The Project
-This project was made with the intention of learning React and Tailwind.
+This project was made with the intention of learning React and Tailwind V4.

 ## Website preview